“Seven years abroad as an English teacher” written by – Milan Hollister

 Alas, the first six months of my adventure as an English teacher abroad turned out to be rather stressful.
 I was so used to my American way of life that I wasn’t prepared for what I perceived as vast and insurmountable differences.

-I was teaching English in Seoul, Korea where I couldn’t read anything, communicate, or navigate myself.
-But after relaxing through the process and realizing that there is much more common ground than I had originally thought, I fell in love with the country.
+I was teaching English in Seoul, Korea, where I couldn’t read anything, communicate, or navigate myself.
+But after relaxing through the process and realizing that there is much more common ground than I had initially thought, I fell in love with the country.
 I liked it so much that I returned for two more contract terms in years to come.

 I decided to take a break from my life in Korea and move to Madrid to attend EBC.
 This was one of the best decisions I could have made for myself.
-EBC gave me the tools that I needed to successfully navigate the classroom.
+EBC gave me the tools that I needed to navigate the classroom successfully.
 In addition, it gave me the credentials I needed to continue travelling and work as an English teacher abroad.

 I spent almost seven years travelling the world.
+Granted, I took a long way home, but I would not change one moment of my time living and teaching in other countries.
 But better than that, essentially, I got paid to do it.
 My time as an English teacher abroad were some of the best years of my life.
-I met so many wonderful people, had so many life-changing experiences, and grew as a person.
-Granted, I took the long way home, but I would not change one moment of my time living and teaching in other countries.
+I met so many beautiful people, had so many life-changing experiences, and grew as a person.

 In 2012, I returned home to the States.
-However, from time to time, I look over the ESL jobs as I feel somewhat lost without my travel shoes.
-I have dealt with a bit of reverse culture shock, and acclimatising back to the grind has been less than enjoyable.
 I miss my easy ESL life.
+However, I look over the ESL jobs from time to time as I feel somewhat lost without my travel shoes.
+I have dealt with reverse culture shock, and acclimatizing back to the grind has been less than enjoyable.

 Whenever anyone asks me if they would recommend working as an English teacher abroad, I don’t hesitate to give them a resounding, “Yes!”
 It is a decision you won’t regret and a memory you will keep forever.